Spruce Grove: Attractions

 The TransAlta Tri Leisure Centre, opened in 2002, provides a pool, soccer fields, a gymnasium, workout gym, and ice rinks to the people of Parkland County.
 Spruce Grove has bike trails winding throughout the city, called the Heritage Grove Trail, where bike riders can ride for hours through lush forest.
 On June 7, 2008, Spruce Grove held the grand opening of the West District Park, which features two full artificial surface fields for football, soccer and other activities.
-The Edmonton Eskimos donated $10,000 towards the event and held practice at the facility as part of the first-day activities.
+The Edmonton Elks donated $10,000 towards the event and held practice at the facility as part of the first-day activities.

+Spruce Grove's City Centre has a mix of retail storefronts and offices.

 Sports

 Spruce Grove has a number of youths and adults involved in amateur sports, that run year round.
 Box lacrosse runs from March to July under the organization Parkland Posse, which pulls young people from the Tri communities of Spruce Grove, Stony Plain and Parkland County.
 Hockey runs from September to April, soccer and rugby run from May to October, football runs from July to December and baseball runs from March to October.
 The Spruce Grove Saints are a Junior A hockey team that play in the British Columbia Hockey League.

 The TransAlta Tri Leisure Centre is an activity centre formed as a union between the municipalities of Parkland County, Stony Plain and Spruce Grove.
 It is in the west end of Spruce Grove.
 The centre was opened to the public by Premier Ralph Klein on September 18, 2002.
-As of 2025, the Energy City Metro Ballpark is under construction.
+As of 2026, the Energy City Metro Ballpark is under construction.
 Upon completion, it will become the home stadium of the Energy City Cactus Rats.